 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 See [Regulatory, Pricing and Reimbursement Overview, Section 3 b)]; new medical products must undergo an evaluation of quality.
 In order to obtain a MA, the pharmaceutical company has to submit sufficient data regarding the quality of the medical product.

 Clinical documentation, including results from clinical trials, is required as a part of an application for MA.

-There is however not a requirement that the clinical trials must be conducted locally; but rather the requirement is that it can be documented that the clinical trial fulfills both research ethical standards/requirements and requirements for good clinical research practice under the Directive 2001/20/EC.
-Thus, if the clinical trial has been conducted outside the EEA, documentation for fulfillment of these requirement has to be submitted as a part of the application for marketing approval.
+There is however not a requirement that the clinical trials must be conducted locally; but rather the requirement is that it can be documented that the clinical trial fulfils both research ethical standards/requirements and requirements for good clinical research practice under the Directive 2001/20/EC.
+Thus, if the clinical trial has been conducted outside the EEA, documentation of fulfilment of these requirement has to be submitted as a part of the application for marketing approval.

 2. How are clinical trials funded?

 There are several alternatives for financing a clinical trial.
 Usually clinical trials would not be funded as a part of the ordinary healthcare financial mechanism, but rather through regional, national or international research funds or funded and initiated by private industry.

 It is required that the sponsor is seated or represented by an agent by proxy within the EEA.
 In the latter case the proxy must be documented to NoMA.